Greentea Peng: 2016–2019: Sensi, Rising and rise to popularity

-2020–present: Man Made
+2020–2022: Man Made and Greenzone 108

 In January 2020, Wells was featured in The Observer newspaper's 20 for 2020 list of rising stars in music, media and culture.
 In June 2020 she featured on The Streets' single "I Wish You Loved You as Much As You Love Him", from the mixtape None of Us Are Getting Out of This Life Alive.
 In August 2020, she released her single "Hu Man".
 She later performed the track on her television debut in an episode of Later... with Jools Holland.

 In November 2020, her song "Revolution" came out as a response to the world events and social tensions that emerged during the COVID-19 pandemic.
 English musician Tadafi produced the beat for her years ago, but she decided to collaborate with him after he played it for her a second time upon meeting again.
 Lyrically, Wells wanted to encourage people to be wary of the causes they fight for.
 On 1 December, celebrating her birthday, she had the music video for another single "Spells" uploaded onto her YouTube channel.

 In January 2021 she placed fourth in the BBC's Sound of...
 2021 list.
 On 24 February 2021, she put forth her next single "Nah, it Ain't the Same", together with a music video.
-Given the stream of singles, Wells revealed that she was making her upcoming full-length album, Man Made, which she stated will be set at a frequency of 432 Hz.
+Given the stream of singles, Wells revealed that she was making her upcoming full-length album, Man Made (stylised in all capitals), which she stated will be set at a frequency of 432 Hz.

+In June 2021, she released the album Man Made on AMF Records.

+In 2022, due to the ongoing COVID-19 pandemic, she cancelled her UK headline tour that was set to occur in March.

+In March 2022, Greentea Peng released the first single, "Your Mind", for the mixtape Greenzone 108 (stylized in all capitals).
+The track, which was originally believed to be a stand-alone single, was produced by Nat Powers, Jon Mills, and Dom Carmelo.
+To support the release of the single, she released "Be Kind To Your Mind" t-shirts and posters, from which all of the proceeds were donated to the charity Young Minds.
+On 10 June 2022, she released the second single, "Stuck In The Middle".
+It was produced by MJ Cole and Swindle and was accompanied by a music video designed by AboveGround.
+Also on 10 June 2022, the album The Versions by Neneh Cherry was released, on which she appeared on the track "Buddy X".
+On 19 August 2022, she released the third single, "Look To Him", which was accompanied by a music video, directed by Felix Brady.
+A week after the release of this single she announced the mixtape.
+On 9 September 2022, the mixtape Greenzone 108 was released through EMI.

+2023–present: Tell Dem It's Sunny

+In March 2025, she released the album Tell Dem It's Sunny (stylised in all capitals) on AWAL.